Carbon Emissions From Energy flat In 2019: IEA - UrduPoint

 Carbon Emissions From Energy 'flat' In 2019: IEA

-Global energy-related CO2 emissions "flattened" in 2019 following two years of increases owing to greater use of renewables and a worldwide shift from coal to gas, the International Energy Agency said Tuesday
+Global energy-related CO2 emissions "flattened" in 2019 following two years of increases owing to greater use of renewables and an accelerating shift from coal to gas, the International Energy Agency said Tuesday

-Paris, (APP - UrduPoint / Pakistan Point News - 11th Feb, 2020 ) :Global energy-related CO2 emissions "flattened" in 2019 following two years of increases owing to greater use of renewables and a worldwide shift from coal to gas, the International Energy Agency said Tuesday.
+Paris, (APP - UrduPoint / Pakistan Point News - 11th Feb, 2020 ) :Global energy-related CO2 emissions "flattened" in 2019 following two years of increases owing to greater use of renewables and an accelerating shift from coal to gas, the International Energy Agency said Tuesday.

 Electricity generation produced around 33 billion tonnes of CO2 last year, defying forecasts that emissions from power would continue their upward trend.